 The default step goal is 10,000 steps a day.
 If achieved, the watch begins to vibrate like a call is coming through with fireworks going off to congratulate a person on accomplishing their goal.
 Anybody can change the goal for steps through the Fitbit app.

-The Ionic will also break down to how many steps should be accomplished every hour to reach your goal.
+The Ionic will also break down how many steps should be accomplished every hour to reach your goal.
 So if a person is 124 steps short, a notification will come up encouraging you to finish the hour out strong and accomplish the hourly goal.

 This is if the main goal for you is steps.
 Steps are the default main goal.
 Through the app you can change the main goal to either distance, calories burned, active minutes, or floors climbed.

 Fitbit offers a number of different home screen looks to everybody through the Fitbit app.
-Once in the Fitbit app and click “Clock Faces” it will display current clock face and all of the options Fitbit has to offer.
+Once in the Fitbit app and click “Clock Faces” it will display the current clock face and all of the options Fitbit has to offer.

 Some of the clock faces make it where the screen does not have to be manually touched to display the number of steps for the day but keeps a running total of the number of steps taken on the face.
 Other faces are digitally focused displaying the time in a number of different ways, or analog focused displaying the time as if you were to see it on an actual wristwatch.

-Fitbit also offers a display what they like to call Fitbit Labs where the home display includes a dog or a cat.
+Fitbit also offers a display which they like to call Fitbit Labs where the home display includes a dog or a cat.
 A good portion of these different Fitbit faces are free, while others can cost around $1.29 to be able use.

 Once the clock face has been chosen, you begin to start swiping the face for all the features.